With an eye on Russia, U.S. to increase nuclear capabilities

 The review called for continuing the B-83 bomb, the largest nuclear weapon in the U.S. stockpile, until a replacement is found, reversing plans to retire it.

-Reporting by Idrees Ali; Editing by Yara Bayoumy and James Dalgleish
+Reporting by Idrees Ali; editing by Yara Bayoumy and James Dalgleish